r23/MyOOS/wordpress/wp-content/plugins/contact-form-7/readme.txt

 = Docs and support =

 You can find [docs](https://contactform7.com/docs/), [FAQ](https://contactform7.com/faq/) and more detailed information about Contact Form 7 on [contactform7.com](https://contactform7.com/).
-When you can't find the answer to your question on the FAQ or in any of the documentation, check the [support forum](https://wordpress.org/support/plugin/contact-form-7/) on WordPress.org.
-If you can't locate any topics that pertain to your particular issue, post a new topic for it.
+When you cannot find the answer to your question on the FAQ or in any of the documentation, check the [support forum](https://wordpress.org/support/plugin/contact-form-7/) on WordPress.org.
+If you cannot locate any topics that pertain to your particular issue, post a new topic for it.

 = Contact Form 7 needs your support =